3 DAYS FROM $549

 The mysteries of Deadwood and the traditions of the Lakota

 Following breakfast, we set off for the historic town of Deadwood.
 Known as the wildest town in the West, this town is the final resting place of several notable legends, including Wild Bill Hickok and Calamity Jane.
-You’ll have some time to enjoy lunch and explore on your own before continuing to Tatanka: Story of the Bison.
+You’ll have some time to enjoy lunch on your own and explore on your own before continuing to Tatanka: Story of the Bison.
 Cultural Discovery: Located north of Deadwood, Tatanka greets us with a behemoth bronze sculpture of the noble bison that once roamed these plains in vast numbers.
 Meaning “big beast” in the Lakota language, Tatanka tells the story of these bison and the Lakota people who relied on them for food, clothing, and shelter.
 While it’s estimated that more than 60 million bison once called this region home, you’ll learn how they were decimated, bringing the number of present-day bison down to around 400,000.
 This evening, we’ll reach Rapid City, where the remainder of your evening is at leisure.

 A presidential day of discoveries

 Practice your presidential wave with a walking tour of the City of Presidents this morning.
 Make your way down the streets of Rapid City’s historic downtown area, and you’ll find a series of life-size bronze statues depicting of our nation’s past presidents scattered along the sidewalks.
 Unforgettable Moment & Family Feature: Our next stop is a must-see for American history lovers: spectacular Mount Rushmore.
 Sculpted to honor America’s most prominent presidents, solo travelers and family groups alike will get a rush from observing this famous monument in person.
 You’ll have time to enjoy lunch on your own before we set off for our next monument, Crazy Horse.
 Dedicated to honoring the rich Native American culture of this area, Crazy Horse is the world’s largest mountain carving.
 Returning to our hotel this evening, you’ll have some time to relax and mull over the day’s discoveries.
 Cultural Discovery: Our Farewell Dinner tonight comes with a fascinating Lakota performance; a farewell prayer song and traditional dance marks the perfect end to our adventures.

 Board your return flight home